|Vancouver||(604) 899-0803 / firstname.lastname@example.org||Send Inquiry / Apply|

-This course will provide an overview of various decision-makers in the industry, and will deal with general requirements of a Permanent Residency application or Canadian Citizenship application guides (for both online and paper-based submission), document checklists, application forms, fees, and supporting documentation that deal specifically with all Economic and Family Class Categories and Grants of Canadian Citizenship.
+This course will provide an overview of various decision-makers in the industry, and will deal with the general requirements of a Permanent Residency application or Canadian Citizenship application (for both online and paper-based submission), document checklists, application forms, fees, and supporting documentation that deal specifically with all Economic and Family class categories and grants of Canadian citizenship.
 Students will also cover the basics of Provincial Nominee applications.

 ILAC 06: Refugees and Inadmissibility Law (60 hours)

-This course will provide an overview of the various decision-makers involved in Refugee Determination and Inadmissible cases, including guides, document checklists, application forms, fees and supporting documentation.
-Students will also cover Applications for Criminal Rehabilitation, Temporary Resident Permits, and Authorities to Return to Canada.
+This course will provide an overview of the various decision-makers involved in refugee determination and inadmissible cases, including guides, document checklists, application forms, fees and supporting documentation.
+Students will also cover applications for Criminal Rehabilitation, Temporary Resident Permits, and Authority to Return to Canada.

 All formats of the program are eligible for Canada Student Loans, other forms of government funding, and bank financing.
 However, students are responsible for making their own funding arrangements and are advised to contact the relevant funder well in advance of the start date to make an application.